DiUS/pact-consumer-js-dsl/README.md

     Run `karma init`.
 Answer **jasmine** for *testing framework* and **no** for *use require.js*.

-  1. Add `pact-js-dsl` to your project by running `npm install DiUS/pact-consumer-js-dsl --save-dev`
+  1. Add `pact-consumer-js-dsl` to your project by running `npm install DiUS/pact-consumer-js-dsl#0.0.2 --save-dev`

-  1. Tell Karma about `pact-js-dsl.js` in `karma.conf.js`.
-In the `files: []` section add a new entry for `node_modules/pact-js-dsl/dist/pact-js-dsl.js`.
+  1. Tell Karma about `pact-consumer-js-dsl.js` in `karma.conf.js`.
+In the `files: []` section add a new entry for `node_modules/pact-consumer-js-dsl/dist/pact-consumer-js-dsl.js`.

   1. Allow tests to load resources from `pact` mock server.
 One way to do this is in the `karma.conf.js`, change `browsers: ['Chrome'],` to,